 In November of 1998, Camden County’s voters overwhelmingly approved passage of the Camden County Open Space, Recreation, Farmland, And Historic Preservation Trust Fund Referendum.
 Pursuant to the vote, a trust fund of approximately $2M will be established for purposes of ensuring that our children, and their children, will have the benefit of enjoying the remaining open space that exists in Camden County for years to come.
 The County is committed to preserving parks, natural areas, historic sites, and farmland, not only for their scenic value, but for their use and enjoyment, and for purposes of cultural and ecological enrichment.
-The Camden County Open Space Preservation Trust Fund Advisory Committee was appointed by the Camden County Board of Chosen Freeholders for purposes of providing guidance regarding implementation of the Trust Fund and the principles of Open Space preservation that it represents.
+The Camden County Open Space Preservation Trust Fund Advisory Committee was appointed by the Camden County Board of Chosen Commissioners for purposes of providing guidance regarding implementation of the Trust Fund and the principles of Open Space preservation that it represents.
 This diverse committee consists of:

 - Four mayors of municipalities within the county (with equal representation of both major political parties)